-Daniel Muino is an intellectual property litigator with more than a decade of experience litigating patent, copyright, trademark, and trade secret matters in federal courts around the country and at the U.S. International Trade Commission (ITC).
-Mr. Muino is an editor of the firm’s MoFo@ITC web blog, which covers developments in ITC law and practice.
+Dan is an intellectual property litigator with nearly two decades of experience litigating patent, trade secret, copyright, and trademark matters in federal courts around the country and at the U.S. International Trade Commission (ITC).

-Mr. Muino has handled high-stakes IP cases between competitors and defended clients against non-practicing patent holders.
-The technologies in his cases have been diverse, including the Java and Android software platforms, the UNIX operating system, IEEE 802.11 wireless networking devices, MEMS gyroscopes and accelerometers, web advertising platforms, rare earth magnets, medical devices, and barcode scanners.
+Dan has handled high-stakes IP cases between competitors and defended clients against non-practicing patent holders.
+The technologies in his cases have been diverse, including self-driving vehicles, LiDAR, the Java and Android software platforms, the UNIX operating system, semiconductor fabrication, integrated circuits, IEEE 802.11 wireless networking devices, MEMS gyroscopes and accelerometers, web advertising platforms, rare earth magnets, medical devices, and barcode scanners.

-On a pro bono basis, Mr. Muino has authored amicus briefs to the U.S. Supreme Court and state supreme courts concerning matters of constitutional rights.
-Mr. Muino previously served as a law clerk at the Institute for Justice, a public interest law firm dedicated to the defense of constitutional rights.
-Mr. Muino is recommended by Legal 500 US in 2017 and 2018 for patent litigation at the ITC.
+On a pro bono basis, Dan has authored amicus briefs to the U.S. Supreme Court and state supreme courts concerning matters of constitutional rights.
+Dan previously served as a law clerk at the Institute for Justice, a public interest law firm dedicated to the defense of constitutional rights.